• facebook

 Read time 9 minutes

-In unusual cases, database administrators discover that the SQL Database has become inaccessible and is labeled as Suspect.
+In rare situations, database administrators find that the SQL Database has become inaccessible and marked with the word Suspect.

 Inaccessible SQL Database